Japan enacts $90 billion FY 2023 extra budget for inflation relief

 All governments say they will reduce spending, but most governments never reduce spending but instead continue to spend.
 Its like households, with good intentions to save and or reduce its extra spending, but most never do it due to emergencies and so on, and its the same with governments.

-At the same time, there are going to be government situations can come up that will be considered important, and as a result more spending will take place.
+At the same time, there are going to be government situations that can come up that will be considered important, and as a result more spending will take place.

 Again, politics always has a part of governing, and different parties within a government, have different ideas.
 It will be interesting to see just what happens by April 2024, regarding subsidies and gasoline taxes.